-Canada - U.S. revenue increased by 9.8% to \$194.6 million compared to \$177.2 million last year.
-The increase, related to the percussive division, was partially offset by the slowdown in the energy sector in the U.S.
+Canada - U.S. revenue decreased by 7.6% to \$179.8 million, compared to \$194.6 million last year.
+This decrease came from the Canadian operation due to continued competition and competitive pricing pressure.

-Gross margins in Canada - U.S. were slightly higher as compared to last year mainly as a result of cost cutting measures and better operational efficiency.
+Gross margins in Canada - U.S. were down compared to last year, mainly as a result of the competitive environment putting pressure on pricing.